Dartz reviving one of Russia's oldest car brands for new EV company

 Yakolvev-Freze - Photo credit: The Moscow Times

 Yakovlev would pass away two years later but Freze would go on to further develop the technology, including swapping the engine for an electric motor.
-Freze's carriage company would eventually build several more cars, all powered by electricity, but the company was finally overtaken by Russo-Baltique in 1910 and the Freze name disbanded.
+Freze's carriage company would eventually build several more cars, all powered by electricity, but the company was finally taken over by Russo-Baltique in 1910 and the Freze name disbanded.

 Russo-Baltique itself went under in 1923 and today, many of its assets are owned by Dartz—including the rights to the Freze name.
 According to Dartz, its Chinese partner wanted an established brand name to market vehicles outside of China, similarly to how historic German brand Borgward was revived with help from China's Foton.